mmistakes/minimal-mistakes/_posts/2017-06-11-Xpath scraping technique.md

 [HtmlAgilityPack.HtmlDocument]$doc = $web.Load($url,"GET","ourproxy:80",$defaultCredentials)
  ```
 This solved the authentication issues.
-I also experimented a little with Proxy-authentification.
+I also experimented a little with Proxy-authentication.
 I've commented out that code in the [full script]() for future reference.

 ### Selecting data with XPath